 For example, maybe you’re looking for tutoring help or core learning classes to supplement your semester studies.
 These courses are great for any kid who wants to dive deeper into a particular subject.
 They’re also popular with homeschooling families who want an easy way to supplement their curriculum.

 Options like Outschool Camps that meet several times a week for a specific period are perfect for families trying to fill cyclical chunks of time – like summer and holidays.
 This blog explains the differences between each format, how often they meet, and how to know which is right for your family.
-If you have multiple kids and would like help creating a full schedule try our free planner services.

 Once you’ve applied your filters, you can also sort the results by starting soon, new classes, recommended, etc.